nikhilkotwani/Test/README.md

-# Deploy the AWS infrastructure with the newly built app.
+# Deploy the AWS infrastructure with the newly built app

 1. Setup a jenkins job on the build server that will pull the AWS_CF.yaml and run the cloudformation create-stack CLI command to spin up a Private VPC in the AWS account.